kssrikar4/COBRApy-GUI/README.md

 Once the `COBRApy-GUI` Streamlit application is running in your web browser, you can interact with it as follows:

-* **Navigation:** Use the **sidebar** on the left to switch between different functionalities like Model Management, Flux Analysis, Genetic Manipulations, **Model Editing**, **Reaction Details**, **Multi-Model Support**, and more.
+* **Navigation:** Use the **sidebar** on the left to switch between different functionalities like Model Management, Flux Analysis, Genetic Manipulations, Model Editing, Reaction Details, Multi-Model Support, and more.
-* **Loading Models:** In the "Model Management" section, you can either **upload your own SBML, JSON, or MATLAB model file**, or select from **pre-loaded common `COBRApy` models** (e.g., E. coli core) for quick exploration.
-You can also **load and manage multiple models simultaneously** under the "Multi-Model Support" section.
+* **Loading Models:** In the "Model Management" section, you can either upload your own SBML, JSON, or MATLAB model file, or select from pre-loaded common `COBRApy` models (e.g., E. coli core) for quick exploration.
+You can also load and manage multiple models simultaneously under the "Multi-Model Support" section.
 * **Performing Analyses:** Navigate to sections like "Flux Analysis" or "Genetic & Reaction Manipulations."
-You'll find input fields to set parameters (e.g., objective function, reaction bounds, gene names) to execute and analyze. **For specific reaction details, visit the "Reaction Details" section to explore individual reactions.**
+You'll find input fields to set parameters (e.g., objective function, reaction bounds, gene names) to execute and analyze.
+For specific reaction details, visit the "Reaction Details" section to explore individual reactions.
-* **Model Editing:** In the "Model Editing" section, you can **add or remove reactions, metabolites, and genes**, or **easily modify exchange reaction bounds** to simulate diverse environmental conditions.
+* **Model Editing:** In the "Model Editing" section, you can add or remove reactions, metabolites, and genes, or easily modify exchange reaction bounds to simulate diverse environmental conditions.
-* **Viewing Results:** Results will be displayed directly on the page, with interactive plots powered by Plotly, and options to download data. **Under "Multi-Model Support," you can also compare loaded models side-by-side.**
+* **Viewing Results:** Results will be displayed directly on the page, with interactive plots powered by Plotly, and options to download data.
+Under "Multi-Model Support," you can also compare loaded models side-by-side.

 ### Contributing

-We welcome contributions to `COBRApy-GUI`\!
 If you're interested in improving this tool, here's how you can help:

   * **Reporting Bugs:** If you encounter any issues, please open an issue on the [GitHub repository's Issues page](https://github.com/kssrikar4/COBRApy-GUI/issues).
   * **Suggesting Features:** Have an idea for a new feature or improvement?
 Feel free to open an issue to discuss it.